 NEW: The P45

-Straight from the new series, we welcome Jeremy Clarkson’s micro car invention, The P45.
+Straight from the 19th series, we welcome Jeremy Clarkson’s micro car invention, The P45.
 Described by Mr Clarkson as 'completely excellent' and by Mr Hammond and Mr May as 'utterly ridiculous' and 'a complete death trap'.

 In the programme we saw Jeremy road testing The P45 around Guildford, including a scary drive along the A3, before taking it to London (aboard a coach) where he drove it through Westfield Shopping Centre and The British Library!